Plazarama/plazarama.github.io/_posts/2015-10-18-background-technology.md

 ###Creating a new repo

-We're going to create a new repository in our local machine.
+Let's create a new repository in our local machine.
 For this we're going to create a folder and create a new directory with Git:

 ```bash
 mkdir newProject